threefoldfoundation/blog_threefold/posts/need_for_new_neutral_internet.md

 ---
-title: "The need for a ThreeFold's neutral Internet"
+title: "The need for ThreeFold's neutral internet"
 author: Kristof
 tags: neutrality, internet
 published_at: 2017-9-12
 post_image: neutral-internet.jpg
 ---

-##### The internet is growing like crazy and is now a Trillion Dollar problem.
+## The internet is growing like crazy and is now a Trillion Dollar problem.
 Together we can build a new neutral internet.

 ### An introduction to the problems